in ,

 Irritable Bowel Syndrome Related Diarrhea

-IBS-D is a subtype of IBS marked by symptoms of bloating or stomach discomfort as well as often loose or frequent feces.
+IBS-D is a subtype of IBS marked by symptoms of bloating or stomach discomfort as well as often loose or frequent stools.

 In some individuals who suffer from IBS, the intestines may contract quickly, which can result in both discomfort and quicker stool movement.